anybox/anybox.buildbot.capability/README.rst

 A static capability system for buildbot
 =======================================

-This package allows to declare that workers have capabilities, and configure ``BuilderConfig`` accordingly.
+This package for buildbot >= 0.9 allows to declare that workers have capabilities, and produce ``BuilderConfig`` instances accordingly.

 - capabilities have a name (e.g. 'postgresql'), an optional version (9.5) and optional additional parameters (such as port=5433)